 CaptionX vs CapCut: One Is Built for Professionals.
 The Other Is Not.

 CapCut is a consumer video editor designed for social clips and mobile content.
 It has no Adobe Premiere Pro plugin.
-CaptionX is a professional captioning tool that lives inside Premiere Pro, gives you free captions every month, and is built specifically for the editors who use it.
+CaptionX is a professional captioning tool that lives inside Premiere Pro, is free to start, and is built specifically for the editors who use it.

 Quick Verdict

 CaptionX wins for any editor working in Adobe Premiere Pro.
-CapCut is designed for consumer content creation on mobile and web — it has no Premiere Pro plugin, no ongoing free caption quota, and no professional editing workflow.
-CaptionX is the purpose-built tool: native Premiere Pro integration, free captions every month, and a development team focused entirely on making captions better.
+CapCut is designed for consumer content creation on mobile and web — it has no Premiere Pro plugin, no genuinely free caption tier, and no professional editing workflow.
+CaptionX is the purpose-built tool: native Premiere Pro integration, free to start, and a development team focused entirely on making captions better.

 Feature Comparison